MooseBoost/sinatra-fwitter-6-apis/README.md

   end
 ```

 Lastly, we'll actually send the message.
-We'll also append " - sent by taylorswift13 from Fwitter" to the end of the message.
+The "from" should be the number Twilio gave you with the account.
+We'll also append " - sent by my_username from Fwitter" to the end of the message.

 ```ruby
   post '/tweet' do